randomusernamelol/Lazy-Coding/README.md

 Lazy-Coding
 ===========

-Automated method writing for Object Oriented programming languages
+Automated code for quickly creating objects

 Currently will only support Java